 We parents love our kids.
 We watch them grow.
 We watch them change.
 We worry –hopefully not too much.
 We pray.
 We sweat out the hard stuff.
 We relish it all.

-And if we’re fairly healthy and they launch pretty well, we let go.
+And if we’re healthy and they launch well, we let go.

-Where has the son who detested tomatoes gone?
-What has happened to the daughter who wanted to teach elementary school?
+Where has your son who detested tomatoes gone?
+What has happened to your daughter who wanted to teach elementary school?

 Your child is becoming someone you don’t know quite as well as perhaps you did.
 Or thought you did.
 You can work to stay with the changes and try to understand your child’s new world — or you can get lost and not know your place.
 Or you can feel some mixture of the two.